 Step 1: Upload Your Image

 Go to the Image to Text Converter.
-Upload your image in any common format: JPG, PNG, WebP, BMP, TIFF, or HEIC.
-Files up to 15MB are supported.
+Upload your image in any common format: JPG, PNG, WebP, BMP, TIFF, or HEIC (iPhone default).
+Files up to 15MB are supported, which covers virtually any photo or screenshot you would encounter.

 Step 2: Automatic Processing

 The AI analyzes the image and extracts all detected text.
-For documents that contain both text and math, the engine processes them separately to ensure equations are correctly formatted.
+Processing typically takes 5-15 seconds depending on the complexity of the image.
+For documents that contain both regular text and mathematical equations, the engine processes them using different recognition strategies — text through standard OCR and equations through specialized math OCR — to ensure both are handled correctly.

 Step 3: Copy or Download

-The extracted text is displayed for you to copy.
-You can also download the result as an editable document file.
+The extracted text is displayed on screen for you to review, copy, and use wherever you need it.
+You can also download the result as an editable document file for further editing in Word or another editor.

 Pro Tip

-For best results, crop your image to include only the text area you need.
-Removing unnecessary borders, graphics, or white space helps the AI focus on the relevant content and improves accuracy.
+For best results, crop your image to include only the text area you need before uploading.
+Removing unnecessary borders, decorative graphics, or large areas of white space helps the AI focus on the relevant content and can noticeably improve accuracy — especially for images with complex backgrounds.

 Image Quality Best Practices

 - Contrast is critical: Dark text on a light background works best.
-Colored text on colored backgrounds reduces accuracy.
+Light-colored text on colored backgrounds, text over photographs, or low-contrast color combinations significantly reduce accuracy.
+If you are photographing a document, make sure the lighting is even and bright.

-- Steady hands: Motion blur makes characters fuzzy and harder to recognize.
-Hold still or prop your phone above the document.
+- Steady hands: Motion blur makes characters fuzzy and harder to distinguish.
+Hold still, brace your arms, or prop your phone above the document.
+If your hands shake, use a timer or burst mode to get at least one sharp image.

 Limitations to Be Aware Of

-- Very small text: Fine print captured at low resolution may not contain enough detail for accurate recognition.
+- Very small text: Fine print captured at low resolution may not contain enough pixel detail for accurate character recognition.
+If possible, zoom in or crop to the small text area before running OCR.

-- Overlapping elements: Text that overlaps with images, watermarks, or colored backgrounds is harder to extract cleanly.
+- Overlapping elements: Text that overlaps with images, watermarks, stamps, or colored backgrounds is harder to extract cleanly.
+The AI may pick up fragments of the background as characters.

-For straightforward document photos, screenshots, and scanned pages, modern AI OCR achieves accuracy rates above 95%.
+For straightforward document photos, screenshots, and scanned pages, modern AI OCR achieves accuracy rates above 95% — often approaching 99% for clean, well-lit, printed content.
 Try the Image to Text Converter on your next screenshot and see the results for yourself.
+For images with math equations, use the Math to Word Converter instead.
+For Hindi documents, try the Hindi Handwriting to Text tool.
+Browse all available tools on our Tools page.